Gab-Serrano/va-amaretto-discordjs/README.md

-# Discord Assistant Bot 🤖
+# Amaretto-sama - Discord Assistant Bot 🤖

 A virtual assistant Discord bot designed to help with productivity and task management.
 The bot responds in both Spanish and Japanese, in text and voice formats.